Creating Consent Culture

 How to Graciously Accept Other's Boundaries

 Even more of us struggle with hearing no!
 This is the key to Consent Culture.
 When we move beyond seeing "no" as a personal attack and instead see it as an honoring of self, we can create safety for everyone to be true to their authentic wants and needs.
-Participants enjoy learning ways to make others feel more comfortable expressing themselves around them.
+Participants enjoy learning ways to make others feel more comfortable to express themselves.

 Consent is collaboration